We are practicing being safe at school!

 Superheroes, students & teachers wear masks

-School will begin shortly.
+School has begun.
 EVERYONE in the school will be wearing masks all day long (except for when they are eating).

 If your student is returning to in-person school, we ask that you help them to prepare by having them wear their mask for extended periods of time at home.
 You might want to reward their mask-wearing by giving them a reward of their choice, like iPad time or a special TV Show, while they are wearing their mask.